 The sky turns above and She hears Her benefactor hum a song of patience as Her branch becomes heavier with fruit.
-And each day a young girl comes to sit under the tree.
-Hoping for better days.
-Hiding from the screaming of parents.
-Breathing in the clean air to replace that dank smell of her father’s alcohol.
+And each day a young girl comes to sit under the tree, hoping for better days.
+Hiding from the screaming of parents and breathing in the clean air to replace that dank smell of her father’s alcohol.
 And each day She hears the hope, the hiding, and the relief of the young girl sit under the tree.
 She hears Her kind slide down cheeks and get wiped away on pretty dress sleeves.
 She hears the slow decay of an untended farmhouse, and the façade of a mother pretending everything is alright.
 And then one day, with leaves fading from green to orange, the girl sits with head between knees, shutting out the world.
 The wishing to be whisked away is like a piercing scream into the sky.
 Ripeness hears Her call and She has no choice but to fall to the ground.
 Vibrant in Her redness, full of sugar and quenching juices.
-A thud that could be heard by no other, save someone sitting under the swooping branches, caused the young girl’s head to turn.
+A thud that could be heard by no other, save someone sitting under the swooping branches, and the young girl’s head turns.
 A soft rumble reminds the girl she is hungry.
 And there was a meeting to never forget as she, but for a moment, loses all remembrance.
-Each bite slow and savored and She can hear the sound of laughter as She is consumed.
-From the lattice of fruity flesh to the dendritic flow of blood through flesh.
+Each bite slow and savored and She can hear the sound of laughter as She is consumed by the young girl.
+From the lattice of fruity flesh to the dendritic flow of blood.
 Through lung, to ventricle and atrium, the girl and She merge together as one.